 - Jaundice (yellowing of the skin and eyes)

-Around 440 people are diagnosed with liver and bile duct cancer in New Zealand each year.
+Over 440 people are diagnosed with liver and bile duct cancer in New Zealand each year.
 Liver cancer arises from liver cells that have become malignant.
 Secondary liver cancer originates from cancers in other organs such as the colon or rectum spreading (metastasising) to the liver.
 This will occur in about 40% of people with advanced bowel cancer.